Podcast But Outside

-Podcast But Outside is a Los Angeles-based comedy video podcast started in April 2019 by co-hosts Andrew Michaan and Cole Hersch.
+Podcast But Outside is a Los Angeles–based comedy video podcast started in April 2019 by co-hosts Andrew Michaan and Cole Hersch.
 The title refers to the setting of the podcast, taking place in public, often in the streets of greater Los Angeles.
 The show seeks to interview random passersby, sometimes alongside invited special guests.
-A videographer, referred to as "Intern," records the interviews, made available on YouTube and, for premium content, Patreon.
+A videographer, Cam George, referred to as "Intern," records the interviews, made available on YouTube and, for premium content, Patreon.
 In 2019, Vulture.com awarded the show with best video podcast among comedy podcasts.

-According to its hosts, it is the only podcast recorded outside.
+History

+Podcast But Outside was created by Andrew Michaan and Cole Hersch and launched in April 2019.

+During the COVID-19 lockdown, the show took to Omegle and featured a dating competition and video therapy sessions.